NET WORTH: Unknown

 FUNDING AREAS: Education & Libraries, Policy & Human Rights, Environment, Arts & Culture

-EDUCATION & LIBRARIES: Silberstein is a trustee of UC Berkeley Foundation and U.C.
-Berkeley Goldman School of Public Policy.
-A $1 million grant went to UC Berkeley Foundation in 2013.
-The City of Berkeley, by the way, is a significant site of philanthropy, and money has also gone to Berkeley Public Education Foundation.
-Recent support has also gone to Oakland School of the Arts.
-Silberstein is interested in supporting libraries as well, and sits on the board of the Belvedere-Tiburon Library Foundation.
-In the least two tax years for which records are available, more than $200,000 went to Berkeley Public Library.
-Funds have also gone to Belvedere-Tiburon Library and Alameda Free Library Association.
+EDUCATION & LIBRARIES: Silberstein is a trustee of UC Berkeley Foundation and UC Berkeley Goldman School of Public Policy.
+He steadily supports his alma mater The City of Berkeley, by the way, is a significant site of philanthropy, and grantees have included Berkeley Public Education Foundation.
+He's also supported Oakland School of the Arts.
+Silberstein is interested in supporting libraries as well, and has helped fund places like Belvedere-Tiburon Library Foundation, Berkeley Public Library and Alameda Free Library Association.

 POLICY & HUMAN RIGHTS: In the Bay Area, Silberstein funded outfits such as Ella Baker Center for Human Rights, Impact Fund, which "provides strategic leadership and support for litigation to achieve economic and social justice," and the Tides Foundation, which gives "grants to nonprofits working toward social change in the US and abroad."

-He's also given to many outfits around the country, particularly in Washington D.C. and New York. he gave $300,000 to Amnesty International, $300,000 to Media Matters, and $200,000 to Democracy Now.
+He's also given to many outfits around the country, particularly in Washington D.C. and New York including Amnesty International, Media Matters, and Democracy Now.
 A component of this philanthropy also involves leveraging media, and he's given to Brave New Foundation, which supports Brave New Films, a socially conscious documentary film company, and Kitchen Sisters Productions, which "works to build community through storytelling."

-Silberstein was a backer of expanding gun-sale background check, giving $50,000 to the Maine ballot initiative campaign through the Stephen M. Silberstein Foundation.
+Silberstein was a backer of expanding gun-sale background checks, supporting Maine ballot initiative campaign through the Stephen M. Silberstein Foundation.

-ENVIRONMENT: Silberstein has recently funded National Resources Defense Council, which received a $150,000 grant in 2013.
-Funds have also gone to outfits including the Rainforest Action Network, San Francisco Baykeeper, Seacology, a "charitable organization headquartered in Berkeley, California that focuses on preserving island ecosystems and cultures around the world," and the Sierra Club Foundation, which received a $200,000 grant in 2013.
-He's given recent sums to NatureBridge, which provides "hands-on environmental science programs for children and teens."
+ENVIRONMENT: Grantees have included Audubon Canyon Ranch, Cool the Earth, National Resources Defense Council, Rainforest Action Network, San Francisco Baykeeper, Seacology, a "charitable organization headquartered in Berkeley, California that focuses on preserving island ecosystems and cultures around the world," and the Sierra Club Foundation.
+He's also supported NatureBridge, which provides "hands-on environmental science programs for children and teens."

-ARTS & CULTURE: Silberstein has also funded arts and culture outfits in the Bay Area.
-A $200,000 grant went to San Francisco Film Society in 2012 and he also gave money to outfits such as the Berkeley Repertory Theater.
+ARTS & CULTURE: Silberstein has also funded arts and culture outfits in the Bay Area including San Francisco Film Society and Berkeley Repertory Theater.

-LOOKING FORWARD: It's unclear how much money Silberstein has waiting in the wings, but a recent 990 indicated around $112 million in assets in his foundation.
+LOOKING FORWARD: It's unclear how much money Silberstein has waiting in the wings, but a recent 990 indicated nearly $110 million in assets in his foundation.
 Expect money to continue streaming to Silberstein's select interest areas, particularly policy outfits.

 The Stephen M. Silberstein Foundation does not provide a clear avenue for getting in touch but below is an address